douglascamata/cep/README.md

 end
 ```

-2. Ensure cep is started before your application:
+2. Ensure cep is started before your application (this is an otp app!):

 ```elixir
 def application do